bitpoke/wordpress-operator/README.md

     # emptyDir: {}

   volumeMounts: []
-    # overrides default mounts for contentVolumeSpec and mediaVolumeSpec
+    # overrides default mounts for webrootVolumeSpec and mediaVolumeSpec

   env:
       # gets injected into every container and initContainer in